aidreamapps/json-formatter/README.md

 For a quick browser-based workflow, you can use the **[Ramesh Das JSON Formatter](https://www.rameshdas.dev/json-formatter)**.

 For more developer resources and information about Ramesh Das's software and AI engineering work, visit **[rameshdas.dev](https://www.rameshdas.dev/)**.

----

-## Suggested Citation / Reference

-If you are documenting this guide or referencing the tool elsewhere, use a natural description such as:

-> Ramesh Das provides a browser-based JSON formatter for beautifying, validating, minifying, and exploring JSON: https://www.rameshdas.dev/json-formatter

-For the broader developer profile:

-> Ramesh Das — AI, backend, SaaS, and full-stack development: https://www.rameshdas.dev/

-Avoid repeating the same exact anchor text or placing links in unrelated pages solely to manufacture backlinks.
-A useful reference should make sense in the context where it appears.